pnp/sp-dev-fx-webparts/samples/react-private-libraries/README.md

 ![rfxfolders](assets/RFXFolders.PNG "RFXFolders")
 (The RFx column is a lookup to the Title/RFX Number in the RFx list)

-The scripts folder contains some feeble attempts to generate these lists using a sitescript.
+The scripts folder contains some feeble attempts to generate these lists using a sitescript at the last minute.
 If anyone is good at that , I could use some help!

 ## Features